Geely Auto: 2024 restructuring

 In November 2024, Geely Holding Group refined the equity structures of its subsidiaries as part of a broader restructuring strategy.
 Geely transferred its 11.3% stake in Zeekr Intelligent Technology (Zeekr) to Geely Automobile Holdings (Geely Auto), increasing Geely Auto's ownership in Zeekr to 62.8%.
 Zeekr then acquired a 20% stake in Lynk & Co from Geely Auto for 3.6 billion yuan and an additional 30% from Volvo Cars for 5.4 billion yuan, securing a 51% majority stake in Lynk & Co while Geely Auto retained 49%.
 Additionally, the electric pickup brand Radar Auto (Riddara) and Livan was integrated into Geely Auto.

 In July 2025, Geely Auto had officially signed a merger agreement with Zeekr.
 Geely Auto would acquire all remaining Zeekr shares it does not already own, making Zeekr a wholly owned subsidiary of Geely Auto.

 Assembly plants

-As of 2025, Geely Auto controls 10 manufacturing plants with a total annual capacity of 2.11 million vehicles, all located in mainland China.
+As of 2025, Geely Auto controls 10 manufacturing plants, all located in mainland China, with a total annual capacity of 2.11 million vehicles.